Industrial policy revamp in 2018 will make it easier to setup foreign business in IndiaDecember 4, 2017

 Prabhu remarked, “We have to do three things in the new industrial policy.
 One is to reduce regulations.
 Why?
 Because the government cannot run industry… Number two is to promote modernisation of the existing industry as they are facing challenges.
 And number three will be to take into account the new emerging industry, which is not even seen today.”

 By ‘new industries’, he was referring to heavily techno-centric industries that have emerged with the advent of the on-demand economy.
-An example is the budding field of Artificial Intelligence (A.I.) which has significant implications for the job market.
+An example is a budding field of Artificial Intelligence (A.I.) which has significant implications for the job market.

 For FDI, this is yet another victory.
 The Department of Industrial Policy and Promotion (DIPP) had already floated a draft in August where the mandate was threefold: Job creation, the transfer of foreign technology for domestic use, and the aim to attract at least $100 billion in FDI annually.